lnthach/Mr-SEQL/data/CMJ/README.md

 ## Additional instructions

 Mr-SEQL has a parameter which is the maximum size of the sliding window.
 By default it is the length of the time series.
-However, in the case of variable length data (e.g. Jump and JumpCropped) this parameter must be set by user.
+However, in the case of variable length data (e.g. Jump and JumpCropped) this parameter must be set by the user.
 The following commands reproduce our experiments on the Jump/JumpCropped data:

 ```